Amplifying the randomness of weak sources correlated with devices

-In fact, Eq.(\ref{hypothesis}) is not only a bound on the probability of acceptance but is in fact an optimal solution to the linear program.
+In fact, Eq.(\ref{hypothesis}) is not only a bound on the probability of acceptance but {it is just} an optimal solution to the linear program.
 To prove that the above solution is optimal, we will show that the objective functions of both, primal and dual, problems are equal.

 Suppose that the solution of the primal problem is given by

 where